philizer/MONITOR3D/README.md

 You can find the python libraries in the requirements.txt file.

 ## Upcoming
-The following steps of this project are Unit testing, Windows and Raspberry pi OS versions.
+The following steps of this project are : more Unit testing, Windows and Raspberry pi OS versions.

 ## Bugs
-Sometimes the docker-compose might need to be relaunched if the interface is not used for a long time.
+The docker-compose might need to be relaunched if the interface is not used for a long time.
+The displayed temperature can have a delay.